j-euler/adaq-doc/docs/source/tutorial.rst

 ADAQ project
 =============

-First, create a ADAQ project with the following command:
+First, create an ADAQ project with the following command:

 .. code-block:: console